richinfante/ison/readme.md

 ```

 ### Numbers
-The following number formats are allowed:
+The following number formats are allowed.
+Note: the C-style syntax for octals is not supported (leading `0`), as it it can be confusing.

 ```js
 {
   a: 0xFF,  // Hex